cmeuth/SIUEDSS/README.md

 # SIUE Driver's Support System
 This repo contains the files for the Southern Illinois University Edwardsville Solar Car Team's Driver's Support System.
 It is a work in progress.
+Commit timing may be off due to the Beaglebone Black's time and date resetting on startup.
 # Server
 The Rev C (BBB on Motor Controller) must be running the server and waits for the Rev B (Steering Wheel) to connect.
 ```